 SOF even has its own Cargo Cults.
 The indigenous people were so shocked by Allied re-supply drops over the Pacific Islands during WWII that, after the war ended and the airdrops stopped, they constructed airplanes out of sticks in hopes that more supplies would be magically parachuted from the sky.
 In SOF, Cargo Cults take the form of Senior NCOs, usually Sergeant Majors who go around telling all of their disgruntled men that, “the good days are coming back!”
 Of course, this is a false promise made in hopes of getting soldiers to re-enlist.
 Like America and many other countries, SOF looks back on the past fondly and remembers a golden era when everything was great.
 This golden era was about six months prior to you showing up in the unit.

-Perhaps the most disturbing is the cults within cults, or sub-sub-cultures which exist within SOF.
+Perhaps the most disturbing is the cults within cults, or sub-sub-cultures that exist within SOF.
 These are likely to be highly controversial and vigorously denied by the military.
 These cults exist within certain circles in the Special Operations community.
 One is the Templar Knights.
-This group sees themselves as fighting a modern day crusade against the Muslim world.
-What is frightening is that these are very high ranking individuals who have great influence within Special Operations.
-High ranking individuals with a completely false interpretation of reality in which Christianity is at war with Islam.
+This group sees itself as fighting a modern-day crusade against the Muslim world.
+What is frightening is that these are very high-ranking individuals who have great influence within Special Operations.
+High-ranking individuals with a completely false interpretation of reality in which Christianity is at war with Islam.
 We’re not talking about the Private who gets a Templar cross tattooed on his forearm folks.
 However, some Operators do just that.

 If that sounds immature and childish, that is because it is.